VincentH-Net/CSharpForMarkup/README.md

 *Looking for C# Markup 1?
 Find it [here](https://github.com/VincentH-Net/CSharpForMarkup/tree/csharpformarkup1-archive)*

 # News
+*May 7, 2024*
+> ## New C# Markup 2 templates for Uno Platform 5.2
+Today's release is fully updated to Updated to Uno 5.2 including Uno's [.NET Single Project](https://platform.uno/blog/the-first-and-only-true-single-project-for-mobile-web-desktop-and-embedded-in-net/) and `uno.sdk`!

+Plus:
+- Added support for latest `dotnet new unoapp` template
+- Updated to Uno.Extensions.* 4.1
+- Updated to Microsoft.WindowsAppSDK 1.5

 *Dec 21, 2023*
 > ## New C# Markup 2 templates for Uno Platform 5
 In addition to some new C# Markup 2 methods, today's release adds support for the new [C# Markup 2 templates for Uno Platform 5](https://github.com/Applicita/Modern.CSharp.Templates): an updated `mcs-uno-markup2` template, and a new `mcs-uno-view` template.